erfanzar/EasyDeL/README.md

 model = model.half()  # it's a huggingface model now
 ```

-### Flash Attention or Splash Attention Are Here 🥵
+### Flash Attention and Splash Attention Are Here 🥵

 here's a simple example about how can you use Flash Attention in EasyDeL